 To see meetings that are listed on the House and Senate calendar pages, see the

-This includes House, Senate, and Commissions.
+This includes House, Senate, and Commission meetings.
 For further information on daily activities in the House and Senate, you may also want to see the Calendars and Procedures (Parliamentary) sections of this FAQ.

-You can subscribe to an email notification service.
+You can subscribe to one or more email notification services.

 The General Register is a list of bills that have had a second reading and await action by the full House of Representatives.
 The House Rules Committee usually meets the day prior to session to determine which bills on the General Register will be placed on the Calendar for the Day.
 Bills placed on the Calendar are debated and may be given a third reading and placed on final passage that day.